reactioncommerce/reaction/README.md

 #Reaction
 Reactive marketing first commerce platform built with Meteor.

 The Reaction is building a commerce platform that is built on Meteor and follows a reactive design pattern - most everything you see should be update realtime.
-Reaction is a commercial/open source endeavor of [Ongo Works](http://ongoworks.com).
-We welcome contributors, issues, comments!
+Reaction is an open source endeavor of [Ongo Works](http://ongoworks.com).
+We welcome (and need) contributors, issues, comments!

 ###Core ideas: